The Story of Kullervo: History of publication

 The Story of Kullervo was edited by Verlyn Flieger, published in 2010 in Tolkien Studies, and republished in book form in August 2015 by HarperCollins.

+In 2013, Eduardo Oliveira Ferreira submitted an academic project titled The Story of Kullervo to The Tolkien Estate, with contributions by Verlyn Flieger, John Garth, Wayne G. Hammond, Christina Scull, and Shaun Gunner.
+The bilingual English–Portuguese volume was approved by The Tolkien Estate under the condition that it be limited to 100 copies and that the final text be subject to the Estate’s review.
+However, once The Story of Kullervo was confirmed for publication by HarperCollins, Oliveira Ferreira’s project was cancelled.

 Reception

 Elizabeth Graham in a review for NPR wrote that "this folk tale is not a nice one.
 Newcomers to Tolkien may find it a somewhat rough ride, but Tolkien geeks will find plenty to geek out about."

 Those expecting a typical Tolkien story will be unsettled by Kullervo: He is physically ugly, angry, destructive and uncontrollable.
 Raised as a prisoner of his father's murderer, Kullervo survives all attempts to kill him and ruins every task he is given.
 Sold into slavery and mistreated by his master's wife, Kullervo arranges for her to be eaten alive by wolves and bears.
 On his way home, he meets a girl and abducts her; they live together for a time, but she drowns herself when they discover they are brother and sister.

 Kirkus Reviews called the book "Hobbitmeister Tolkien’s first effort at fantasy, surrounded by scholarly scaffolding." and noted that "serious students of his work and of world folklore will appreciate this more than will general readers."